-The Physical Activity Guidelines for Americans recommends that older adults get at least 2 or more days a week of muscle-strengthening activities that work all major muscle groups (legs, hips, back, abdomen, chest, arms, and shoulders).
-Safety is of utmost importance when incorporating strength training into your physical activity routine.
-Here are a few safety tips to consider:
+The Physical Activity Guidelines for Americans recommends two or more days a week of muscle-strengthening activities that work the legs, hips, back, abdomen, chest, arms, and shoulders.
+Safety is very important when strength training.
+Here are a few safety tips:

-- Focus on form, not weight Poor form can prompt injuries and slow gains. - Tempo-slower, smooth, more focused movement is beneficial.
-Practice counting to three when lowering weights - Breathe-Exhale as you work against gravity.
-Inhale as you release. - Take a break give your body time to repair.
-Allow at least 48 hours between sessions for muscles to recover. - Mirror sides always do the same exercises and number of repetitions on both the right and left side.
+- 1. Focus on form, not weight Poor form can cause injuries and slow gains in strength. - 2.
+Tempo slow, smooth, focused movement is beneficial.
+Count to 3 when lifting and lowering weights. - 3.
+Breathe Consciously exhale as you work against gravity, and inhale as you release. - Mirror sides do the same exercises and number of repetitions on both the right and left side. - 5.
+Allow at least 48 hours between sessions for muscles to recover.